iquhack-if-it-quacks/iquhack-if-it-quacks/README.md

-# iquhack: If It Quacks Like a Duck, If It Hacks Like a Duck...
+# iQuHACK: If It Quacks Like a Duck, If It Hacks Like a Duck...

 ## Name of the Project:
 Tic Tac Toe Game with Quantum Kernel Machine Learning